smhabibjr/smhabibjr/README.md

-### Hi there 👋
 # 💫 About Me:
-- 🔭 I’m currently working on acs-systemhaus GmbH<br>- 🌱 I’m currently learning Reactjs and React Native <br>- 💬 Ask me about Full stack web development <br>- 📫 How to reach me: habib2030@web.de <br>- ⚡ Fun fact: Learn the new programming language and listen to music.
+🔭 I’m currently working on acs-systemhaus GmbH <br>🌱 I’m currently learning Reactjs and React Native <br>💬 Ask me about Full stack web development <br>📫 How to reach me: habib2030@web.de <br>⚡ Fun fact Learn the new programming language and listen to music.

 ## 🌐 Socials: